-The Every Student Succeeds Act (ESSA), which is the most recent version of the Elementary and Secondary Education Act, recognizes the importance of school leadership and its impact on school and student performance—however, it greatly reduced the federal role in education and significantly impacted schools and school leaders’ responsibilities.
-Federal policies require states to develop new evaluation systems for teachers and principals that include data on student growth measures as a “significant factor,” ESSA transferred the authority for creating educator evaluation systems to the states.
+The Every Student Succeeds Act (ESSA), which is the most recent version of the Elementary and Secondary Education Act, recognizes the importance of school leadership and its impact on school and student performance—however, it greatly reduced the federal role in education.
+Where federal policies once required states to develop evaluation systems for teachers and principals that included data on student growth measures as a “significant factor,” ESSA transferred the authority for creating educator evaluation systems to the states.
 ESSA also overturned federal regulations that had defined a highly effective principal as one “whose students, overall and for each subgroup, achieve high rates (e.g., one and one-half grade levels in an academic year) of student growth.”
-Unfortunately, many states are using that federal guidance as rationale for an overreliance on standardized test scores in principal evaluations and are ignoring the complex and various responsibilities that principals carry out to foster high-quality instruction and learning.
+Previously, many states used that federal guidance as rationale for an overreliance on standardized test scores in principal evaluations and ignored the complex and various responsibilities that principals carry out to foster high-quality instruction and learning.
 ESSA only requires states to publicly report the “methods or criteria” used to measure teacher and principal effectiveness, so states have an opportunity to rethink their evaluation systems and the definition of a highly effective principal.

-- NASSP acknowledges that within the school building, the principal bears the ultimate responsibility for implementing schoolwide reforms that will lead to high academic achievement for all students.
+- NASSP acknowledges that within the school community, the principal bears the ultimate responsibility for building culture and leading learning that lead to high academic achievement and well-being for all students.

 - NASSP believes that quantitative and qualitative data should inform decisions at the classroom, school building and district levels.
 Data should therefore inform the evaluation of principals’ effectiveness.